 Satay, or sate, is a dish of grilled diced meat, on skewers, that originated in Indonesia.
 These satay chicken skewers are very popular and can be found in most South East Asian cuisines.
 You will need to prepare my Paleo satay sauce to go with the chicken.
 This will add about an 40 minutes to the recipe but of course you can make the sauce ahead of time.Print

-I only made enough for 3 people but you can double the ingredients if preparing these delicious morsels for a party.
-The satay sauce recipe makes about 3 cups so there will be enough for a large bunch of people.
+Please allow extra 40 minutes to make the satay sauce.
+I only made enough skewers for three people but you can double the ingredients if preparing these delicious morsels for a party.
+The satay sauce recipe makes about 3 cups so there will be enough for a large crowd.

 - 10 chicken tenderloin pieces, cut in three pieces each (you can use thigh or breast fillet too)

-- Combine spices, Paleo satay sauce, Tamari and fish sauce.
-Rub all over chicken pieces.
+- Combine spices, Paleo satay sauce, Tamari and fish sauce and rub all over the chicken pieces.
 Prepare chicken skewers by piercing four pieces of chicken on each skewer.

 - Heat a large frying pan with some coconut oil or use a hot BBQ grill.
-Fry chicken skewers on medium to high heat for 4-5 minutes on each side.
+Fry chicken skewers on medium-high heat for 4-5 minutes on each side.
 Turn the heat off and let the meat rest for a few minutes.

 - Serve with a side of Paleo satay sauce, wedges of fresh lime and something like a cucumber and coriander salad.